Skip to main content

 The image shows a microscopic view of a virus, featuring spherical particles in a distinct color contrast against a background.

-West Nile Virus is a mosquito-borne disease (arbovirus) that was originally found in Africa.
+West Nile Virus is a mosquito-borne virus (arbovirus) that was originally found in Africa.
 In 1999, it was detected in New York when several birds in the Bronx Zoo mysteriously died.
-WNV has now spread across the country and has become endemic in United States.
+WNV has now spread across the country and has become endemic in the United States.

 West Nile Virus belongs to a larger group of viruses that includes DengueJapanese EncephalitisSt.
 Louis Encephalitis, and Yellow Fever.